kpoppel/homeassistant-novafos/README.md

   3. Enter email address and pasword as registered with Novafos.
      If you haven't done this before you need to login using NemId/MitId and setup email and password first.
   4. Enter the supplier ID as well.
-Until a better way to get this automatically is identified, you can get the value from inspecting the browser network traffic.
-See the next section.<br>
+Until a better way to get this automatically is identified, you can get the value from the next section.<br>

 ### Get the supplier id